-We are so excited to share that we are expecting!
+We are so happy to announce that we are expecting!
 Last week, we announced that our little family will be growing by one late this fall.
 Now that I'm into my second trimester and feeling more like myself and much more motivated, I wanted to recap what those first moments were leading up to our present journey.

 Our decision to start a family:

 One of the first things my sweet husband and I talked about when we were first dating was whether or not we would want a family some day.
 Both of us had been in long term relationships before, and we knew we didn't want to "waste" any more time this time around if we did not want the same things in life.
 Some of the most important things we discussed on those first few dates were our faith and personal relationships with Jesus, similar interests, long term goals, and family and how we would want to raise children.
 We both agreed that we did want a family, just not right away.
 (I can't stress the importance enough of having these conversations up front with someone you could see yourself with long term.
 Dating is practice for marriage, and if you don't think you fit together from the get-go, save yourself the time and heartache!)